Class of Three Year Olds

 Three year olds learn about their world through watching, listening and modeling others.
 The ability to listen in a group emerges slowly and with practice.
 They will listen attentively to stories read aloud.
 Most three year olds can use plural terms, talk in sentences, recite simple rhymes and ask questions.

 Three year olds speak clearly enough to be understood by most listeners.
 Speaking clearly for three year olds include:

 - Requesting information and being understood

-- Initiating a conversion with adults
+- Initiating a conversation with adults

-- Telling a story using words, props, and gestures to convey meaning
+- Telling a story using words, props and gestures to convey meaning